DeepRLCourse/DeepRLCourse.github.io/docs/home/calender.md

+---
+comments: True
+description: This page contains the Google Calendar for the Deep Reinforcement Learning course, including weekly lecture times, assignment deadlines, and other important events.
+---

 # Calender

 This Google Calendar outlines the schedule for the Deep Reinforcement Learning course, including weekly lecture times, assignment deadlines, and other important events.